Monitor your ad variations

 The performance metrics you’ll see for your ad variations include four numbers:

 - The first number is the value for each performance metric for the ad variation only.
-For example, you ad variation got X clicks.
+For example, your ad variation got X clicks.

-- The percentage outside of the brackets "" is the difference between your ad variation and the original.
+- The percentage outside of the square brackets '' is the difference between your ad variation and the original.
 For example, your variation got Y% more clicks than the original.

 - Inside the brackets, the two numbers give an expected range with a 95% confidence interval.
 For example, you have a 95% chance of seeing a difference between A% and B%.